DBJFJ/testsuite-nocoding/Jmeter to TSNC.md

 # Jmeter to TSNC Translation

-TSNC can recognize test files created with Jmeter and execute them.
+TSNC can recognize test a file created with Jmeter, execute it and convert it into the YAML test files TSNC usually uses. <TO_FINISH>

 While TSNC and Jmeter are both test tools, they concentrate on different areas and work in different ways.
 TSNC is a small test tool focused on calling urls, validating results and showing the results.
 Jmeter is a large load testing tool with a much wider set of functions working in a different way.
 As a result, not all Jmeter tests can be translated to TSNC.

 Load Test configurations and Listeners will be ignored since TSNC uses it's own properties and result browsers.
+The Thread Groups are executed one after the other, not in parallel.
+Each Thread Group is translated to a seperate test file.

 ### Generally speaking, TSNC will translate tests following this structure:

 * Thread Group
     * (Variable Declaration)
     * HTTP Request Sampler
-        * XPath Extractions
+        * XPath RegEx Extractions
         * Response Assertions
     * (Variable Declaration)
     * HTTP Request Sampler
-        * XPath Extractions
+        * XPath/RegEx Extractions
         * Response Assertions
+* Thread Group ...

-If the Jmeter test does not follow this structure and/ or includes other important elements it won't run on TSNC.
+If the Jmeter test does not follow this structure it may not run correctly on TSNC.
+Other elements are ignored.
-Logic elements like if or loops don't have an aquivalent in TSNC and will be ignored.
-Extractors other then XPath Extractors won't be translated.
-Assertions other then Response Assertions won't be translated.
-Requests/ Samplers other then Http Requests won't be translated.
-Beanshell and JDBC connections won't be translated.
-There are also some minor differences in the Response Assertions/ the XPath Extractions.
-Explanations and details for specific elements can be found below.

 #### Config Elements